SherAfsar/Deep-Neural-Network-based-Facial-Emotions-Detection-System/README.md

 Fold-4, and with Random Forest (RF) it stood at 97.94%.
 # Results
 Please find attached the PowerPoint presentation containing all the results obtained during the implementation of this project.
+# Jupyter Notebooks
+I've included two .py files: one comprising code for a Convolutional Neural Network, and the other containing code for a CNN with an integrated Attention mechanism